brson/wasm-opt-rs/notes.md

 When building consensus for a proposal of any kind, having a sense ahead of time how that proposal is likely to proceed is helpful.
 Maintainers don't generally like to be surprised with big changes, even if the ideas are great.
-In this case I had been laying the groundwork to make a good proposal of this nature for years.
+In this case I had been laying the groundwork to make a good proposal of this nature for years, mostly by exploring my own interests and meeting people.

 Proposing a W3F grant requires filling out [a template] and submitting a pull request.
 The process is completely open on GitHub.
 For an open source hacker, this is awesome:
-I love working on GitHub, I love working in the open.
+I love working on GitHub; I love working in the open.

 [Our proposal] was pretty simple.
 I tried to make the deliverables precise and measurable.